DistrictOfJoban/JCM-Docs/docs/players/index.md

 See [:octicons-archive-24: Version Archive](./versions/index.md) to check the changelog & download historic releases of Joban Client Mod.

 ## FAQ
+!!! question "Will you continue development of v1?"
+    No, Joban Client Mod v1 is completely abandoned in favor of v2, any new modification should be carried out in v2.

 ??? question "Will you upload this mod to CurseForge?"
     No plan at the moment, sorry.
 It's easier to work with a single platform, and Modrinth's API is much more open.

-??? question "Can I port your mod to XX modloader / XX versions?"
-    Joban Client Mod is licensed under the **MIT License**, you can do whatever you want as long as you comply with the license!

 ??? question "Can I include your mod in my modpack?"
     Yes!